 “I’ve always struggled with prayer,” Katie said to me during a break in sessions.
-She had come from two states away to attend the “Let Prayer Change Your Life” conference I was leading.
+She had come from two states away to attend the “Praying with Power” conference I was leading.
 “I never know the right words to say.
 I feel awkward, I lose my train of thought, and I get discouraged.”
 She sighed.
 “I’m afraid I’ll never learn to do it right.”

 Thankfully, by the end of the conference Katie was feeling much better about prayer, but she’s not the first person I’ve heard express their doubt and frustration about their inability to “pray well.”
 They hear ministers deliver long, elaborate petitions during Sunday morning services.
 They watch how easily others pray, even with no preparation or warning and wonder why they can barely string two coherent sentences together when asked to pray over a meal.